Kristie’s keto carrot cake cheesecake

 - Preheat the oven to 300°F (150°C).
 Grease a 9-inch (23 cm) springform pan with butter or coconut oil and line with parchment paper.

 - In a small bowl, mix the vinegar into the heavy whipping cream and set aside.

-- In a separate bowl, using a hand mixer or stand mixer, cream the butter and granulated sweetener.
+- In a separate bowl, cream the butter and granulated sweetener using a hand mixer or stand mixer.
 When the butter has lightened in color, add the eggs one at a time, beating well after each addition.
-Mix in the vanilla extract and set aside.
+Mix in the vanilla extract and, if using, maple extract.
+Set aside.

 - Add the flour mixture to the egg mixture and stir to combine.
 Stir in the cream mixture.
 Add the carrots and walnuts, if using, and stir in by hand.
 The batter will be thick.

 - Pour the batter into the prepared pan.
 Use the back of a spoon to push the batter against the sides of the pan, creating a well for the cheesecake filling.
 Set aside.